ihyledd/6ure-wiki/beginners.md

 ![Alt text](assets/Untitled_design__2_-removebg-preview.png){width=395px height=175px}

 ## How to get Password {#password}
-Here’s a clean and detailed version based on your description and the images you provided:

----

-## How to Get Access to Download Presets {#access}

 1. **Go to Access Channel**
 - Go to the [`#・access`](https://discord.com/channels/1118862694980788276/1193416406587428924) channel in our Discord server.